Statue of Liberty Tickets: options, when to buy them, how to access...

 Statue of Liberty| ©Hellotickets

 The Statue of Liberty's claim to fame also makes it a must-see attraction on the city's main tourist passes.
-If you still don't know what they are, how to use them or whether they are convenient or not, I invite you to read my article on New York Pass and other passes.
+If you still don't know what they are, how to use them or if they are convenient or not, I invite you to read my article on New York Pass and other passes.

 Anyway, if what interests you is to get to the point and see which passes include the entrance to the Statue of Liberty, I leave here a list of what they are and by the way, I link you to the practical guide I have prepared about each of them.
 I'm sure this will help you decide which one is the one that best suits your trip!